ADGEfficiency/adgefficiency.github.io/_posts/2022-03-24-what-is-the-uk-imbalance-price.md

 ## What data is available?

-Data for the UK grid is available through the [ELEXON API](https://www.elexon.co.uk/change/new-balancing-mechanism-reporting-service-bmrs/) - [see here for a guide on how to access the Elexon API data](https://adgefficiency.com/elexon-api-uk-electricity-grid-data-with-python/).
+Data for the UK grid is available through the [ELEXON API](https://www.elexon.co.uk/change/new-balancing-mechanism-reporting-service-bmrs/) - [see here for a guide on how to access the Elexon API data in Python](https://adgefficiency.com/elexon-api-uk-electricity-grid-data-with-python/).